 October 2019 is going to be a crucial month for GST Taxpayers.
-The new simplified GST return system will be taking up on the current GST Returns system.
-As per the transition plan for simplified GST Returns released by the CBIC, October will witness following updates in the current GST Returns filing system:.
+The new return system will be taking up on the current GST Returns system.
+As per the transition plan for New Returns released by the CBIC, October will witness following updates in the current GST Returns filing system:.

 - Simultaneously, the taxpayers registered under GST will also be able to view the inward supply summary on the form GST ANX-2, although the user will be unable to take any actions.